vasudharastogi/poet-control-loop-masters-thesis/README.md

 and generate Makefiles from it.
 You're now able to run `make` to start build process.

-If everything went well you'll find the executable at `build/app/poet`, but it is recommended to install the POET project structure to a desired `CMAKE_INSTALL_PREFIX` with `make install`.
+If everything went well you'll find the executables at `build/app/poet`, but it is recommended to install the POET project structure to a desired `CMAKE_INSTALL_PREFIX` with `make install`.